JakubK2004/JakubK2004/README.md

 ### Hello, Jakub here!

-##### Im a self-thought programmer, later I'm planning to go and study comp sci in the Netherlands.
+##### Im a self-thought programmer, but later on in life im planning on studying in the Netherlands.
-##### I love technology!
+##### I also love technology!
 Electronics, programming and ML.
 I'm also very interested in the blockchain.